-Wakulla County, located just south of Tallahassee, ranks as the worst county in Florida for distracted driving.
-In 2017, there were 120 distracted driving-related crashes per 1,000 registered vehicles—which is 45% greater than the Florida average of 83.
+Bay County, home to Panama City in the Panhandle, ranks as the worst county in Florida for distracted driving.
+In 2018, there were 1,010 total distracted driving-related accidents, or 6.04 crashes per 1,000 residents — more than double the Florida average of 2.46.

-Okaloosa County is located in northwestern Florida and shares a border with Walton County, which ranked as the second-worst county in Florida for distracted driving.
-In 2017, there was just one citation issued in Okaloosa County for distracted driving, despite more than 1,000 crashes involving a distracted driver.
+Okaloosa County is located in northwestern Florida and shares a border with Walton County, which ranked as the sixth worst county in Florida for distracted driving.
+In 2018, just 14 citations were issued for distracted driving in Okaloosa County, despite more than 1,000 crashes involving a distracted driver.

 Distracted Driving Laws in Florida

-Your first texting and driving citation will come with a fee of $30.
-While this fee might seem low, your car insurance rates may increase once the violation appears on your motor vehicle record.
+A driver's first texting and driving citation will come with a fine of $30.
+While this fee might seem low, violators' car insurance rates may increase significantly if subsequent violations appear on their driving record.

 Complete List of Counties in Florida and Their Distracted Driving Rankings

-To compare distracted driving across counties in Florida, we collected 2017 distracted driver crash and citation data from the Florida Department of Highway Safety and Motor Vehicles.
-We determined our ranking based off of two criteria weighted equally: the rate of distracted driving crashes per registered vehicles and the ratio of distracted driver citations issued to distracted driving crashes.
+To compare distracted driving across counties in Florida, we collected 2018 distracted driver crash and citation data from the Florida Department of Highway Safety and Motor Vehicles.
+We compared distracted driving crashes to U.S. Census data across all Florida counties.
+By our definition, large counties have populations of over 300,000 residents, midsize counties have populations of 50,000-299,000 residents and small counties have populations of less than 49,999 residents.